TurtleEngr/gitproj/README.md

 a cleaned up HEAD on all active branches, and delete the compromized repo.
 Yeah, faster, but you've lost all your change history.

 That is one scenario.
-A more common one?
-A developer doesn't realize they shouldn't be committing object files, exe files, log files, video files, or generated PDFs to the repository.
+This tool won't help with removing large binary files, but it can help with a more common sceanario.
+Beginning developers don't realize they shouldn't be committing object files, exe files, log files, video files, or generated PDFs to the repository.
 Your snappy repo will start to become huge and *slow*.
 There are some good reasons for wanting to save and track those kind of files, but a git repo is not the place.
 So git-lfs was created.
 If you are OK with that solution and don't mind paying for the storage, you can skip this tool.
 I wanted something simpler to setup and with a more distributed approach.
 This tool is a start down that path.

+The main inspiration for this git-proj tool came from my desire to use git to version video projects.
+But video files are HUGE, yet they don't change much.
+Since most video files are rendered from files that do not change, it is only important to version the video editor's file, so that you can recreate a particular video file version.
+Since rendering takes time you will want to save the rendered files.
+But there is usually no need to save every rendered version.

 Currently this tool only supports git and large files on a local system.
 The "remotes" can be setup on mounted drives, and they can be